-- Approximately five years from matriculation to Ph.D. - A broad representation of the biological sciences
+• Approximately five years from matriculation to Ph.D.

-- A first year with course work and laboratory rotations in separate phases - Emphasis on the principles of scientific reasoning and logic, as well as the importance of ethics and effective communication - Continued advanced course instruction throughout the graduate curriculum - Extensive mentoring and support in large part through our "two-tier" mentoring program - A career and skills development course in the third year of the program
+- A broad representation of the biological sciences - A first year with course work and laboratory rotations in separate phases - Emphasis on the principles of scientific reasoning and logic, as well as the importance of ethics and effective communication - Continued advanced course instruction throughout the graduate curriculum - Extensive mentoring and support in large part through our "two-tier" mentoring program - A career and skills development course in the third year of the program

 The flexible structure of the program permits the design of courses with flexible mandates and formats.
 Two core courses-Scientific Reasoning and Logic and Scientific Exposition and Ethics-span the fall course term and are designed to help students develop the analytical skills required of today's biologists.
 The weekly evening research topics seminars give students an insight into the faculty's current research topics and methods of investigation.
-The courses designated as Specialized Disciplines in Biology are approximately four weeks long, and allow students to explore well-defined research fields in depth.
+The core courses designated as Specialized Disciplines in Biology are approximately four weeks long, and allow students to explore well-defined research fields in depth.
 The intensive one-week Topics in Biology courses broaden the educational program by offering instruction in rapidly developing areas of biology.
 Lastly, the two-to-three-week postgraduate courses offered by the Laboratory allow students to participate in the lectures offered in a long-standing and highly regarded series of advanced-level courses.
-Thus, a doctoral student participates in a total of 14 lecture courses: the two core courses, the research topics, four Specialized Disciplines in Biology courses, four Topics in Biology courses, and three Cold Spring Harbor Laboratory postgraduate-course lecture series as illustrated in the "Curriculum at a Glance" shown opposite.
+The full "Curriculum at a Glance" is shown opposite.